 The 3-page proposal should provide a clear and complete narrative account of the research project.
 It should include what is to be done, why, and how.
 The proposal should address the innovative nature of the research.
 A fourth page detailing the budget should be included.
 Please attach all of the required grant proposal materials to the electronic application.

-The submission should include the following four (4) documents:
+The submission should include the following three (3) documents:

 - Proposal which includes the following: